Billypv/Tasty-Tv-Project-2/src/README.md

 ## Unsolved Problems

 In future iterations of this project, I would personalise the reccomendations to give options based on the most watched genre or possibly the most frequent genre on the watch list.

-I would also improve the styling.
+I would also give users the ability to log on.
+I originally intended to add this feature however I did not due to time constraints.

 The largest change I would add, would be the option to load more pages of results from the search call to the api.
 I did not implement this for this project however as I do not think it would have showed greater understanding of the content.